programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 Replace
 ```
-	//calls the createModel funtion but still in a separately defined function
+	//calls the createModel function but still in a separately defined function
 	function onLoadAibom( gltf ) {
 	...
 	}